The archives today

-Today, the Parliamentary Archives provides a full records management and archives service to the House of Commons and House of Lords
+Today, the Parliamentary Archives provides a full records management and archives service to the House of Commons and House of Lords.
+The Archives are open to the public and free to access.

 The Archives' Records Management service provides a centre of expertise for the management of Parliament's business information, providing high quality advisory services, tools and support to staff across both Houses.